 - 1. Infectious Disease: A disease caused by a microorganism (bacterial or viral) and that may be transferred to new individuals. - 2.
 Communicable Disease: An infectious disease that is contagious and can be transmitted from one person or animal to another.
 Communicable diseases are illnesses caused by viruses or bacteria that people spread to one another through contact with contaminated surfaces, bodily fluids, blood products, insect bites, or through the air.
 There are several types of communicable diseases including, coronaviruses, influenza, tuberculosis, hepatitis, etc. - 3.
 Reportable Diseases: Diseases that require reporting to appropriate health departments or government agencies in the locality of the outbreak, as required by Title 17, California Code of Regulations (sections 2500, 2593, 2641.5-2643.20 and 2800- 2912- "Reportable Diseases and Conditions").
-Examples of reportable communicable diseases include, but are not limited to hepatitis A, B and C; measles; salmonella, and bloodborne illnesses.
+Examples of reportable communicable diseases include, but are not limited to hepatitis A, B and C; measles; salmonella, and blood-borne illnesses.
 The most common forms of contact to spread such diseases include fecal-oral, food, sexual intercourse, insect bites, contact with contaminated fomites, droplets, or skin contact.
-(See the CDC website for a current list of notifiable diseases at: https://wwwn.cdc.gov/nndss/conditions/notifiable/) - 4.
-Quarantine: A public health practice used to stop or limit the spread of disease.
-Quarantine is used to separate and restrict the movement of individuals who have been exposed to a communicable disease to see if they become ill.
-Quarantine is at times necessary to prevent the spread of communicable and/or contagious diseases. - Isolation: the separation or restriction of activities or an ill person with a contagious disease from those who are well.
-(CDC: https://www.cdc.gov/infectioncontrol/guidelines/isolation/index.html) - 6.
-Emerging Infectious Diseases (EID): Infectious diseases whose incidence in humans has increased in the past 2 decades or threatens to increase in the near future.
-These diseases, which respect no national boundaries, include: New infections resulting from changes or evolution of existing organisms; known infections spreading to new geographic areas or populations; previously unrecognized infections appearing in areas undergoing ecologic transformation; old infections reemerging as a result of antimicrobial resistance to known agents or breakdowns in public health measures (https://wwwnc.cdc.gov/eid/page/background-goals)
+(See the CDC website for a current list of notifiable diseases at: https://wwwn.cdc.gov/nndss/conditions/notifiable/)